Chi soffre, speri: Genre

 Chi soffre speri has often been described as the "first comic opera", and, although it is one the earliest operas with comic elements for which the music has survived, whether it is actually a comedy, rather than, for instance, a sentimental tragicomedy, has been disputed.
 The librettist added to the Boccaccio story an "allegorical framework", made explicit in the prologue with roles for Otio (“Idleness”), Voluttà ("Voluptuousness") and Virtù (“Virtue”).
 He also inserted into the opera and the intermedi stock, masked commedia dell'arte characters using dialect, such as the Neapolitan Coviello and the Bergamasque Zanni.
 Moschino, another commedia role, is unmasked.
 Comic servants appear in 20 of the 35 scenes of the opera.
 The lack of a chorus is also characteristic of the comic genre.
 In the 1639 revision, comic characters dominate the first two intermedi, particularly the second, La fiera di Farfa, which is essentially a scenic madrigal for ten voices that depicts shopkeepers selling their wares.
 During a dance near the end, a fracas breaks out which subsides as the market closes with the setting sun, a theatrical effect devised by Gian Lorenzo Bernini.

-The use of the term "comedia musicale" in the printed score might go back to Dante's Divine Comedy (completed 1320), merely addressing a happy ending story.
+The term "commedia musicale" is a consequence of the influence of Spanish Golden Age comedy.
+Rospigliosi met Félix Lope de Vega when he was in Spain in the 1620s and later Pedro Calderón de la Barca when he returned to Spain for several years in the 1640s.
+It was under Rospigliosi's influence that Félix Lope de Vega wrote the libretto for the opera *La selva sin amor*, considered the first Spanish opera.
+It was also under Rospigliosi's influence that Pedro Calderón de la Barca began writing mythological comedies with significant musical elements, a style characteristic of the early operatic period in Florence and Venice.Furthermore, Rospigliosi translated Spanish comedies into Italian.
+Therefore, it is not surprising that he classifies his libretto as a *commedia musicale*, following Spanish usage.